-A member asked if the Trust was sufficiently flexible with its rostas to ensure attractive working conditions for nurses.
-Andrew Stevens responded that the Trusts employed a range of contracts giving opportunities for term time working, for example.
+Andrew Stevens was asked if the Trust was sufficiently flexible with its rostas to ensure attractive working conditions for nurses.
+He responded that the Trusts employed a range of contracts giving opportunities for term time working, for example.
 However it was better to obtain staff on a permanent basis.
-The Trust had increased the rates for bank staff in an endeavour to entice them in, rather than using agencies.
+The Trust had increased the rates for bank staff in an endeavour to entice them in rather than using agencies.
 He added that he had held discussions with GPs and other workers in healthcare on the cost of living in the county, as he believed this to be a very real issue.
+He added that he was very much looking forward to working with the various agencies in Oxfordshire looking at accommodation provision for nurses and working opportunities for them.

-In response to a Committee member's concern that older people may have two moves, from hospital to intermediate care and from there to home, Dr Holthof informed the meeting that a small-scale trial had been carried out on two occasions during the previous year with the aim of moving patients to home rather than via an intermediate care bed.
-He added however, that to do this on a larger scale would require a look at nursing and care capacity within the system.
+In response to a Committee member's concern that older people may have two moves built into their care, from hospital to intermediate care and from there to home, Dr Holthof informed the meeting that a small-scale pilot had been carried out on two occasions during the previous year with the aim of moving patients to home rather than via an intermediate care bed.
+He added however, that to do this on a larger scale would require a look at capacity within the system.

-The Committee requested, and Andrew Stevens AGREED to come back to the special meeting in December with information about the localities of discharge of patients (in particular to address concerns about Thame.
+In response to a request from the Committee, Andrew Stevens AGREED to come back to the special meeting with information about the discharge of patients residing in Thame to care administered by Buckinghamshire County Council.

-A member asked about whether the international standing and global role of the Trust was a hindrance or a benefit, Dr Holthof stated that it was a benefit, explaining that many patients wanted access to the latest available therapies for cancer, for example, adding that the hospital conducted many clinical trials and its research base was an additional advantage for Oxfordshire residents.
+A members asked about whether the international standing and global role of the Trust was a hindrance or a benefit, Dr Holthof stated that it was the latter.
+He explained that many patients wanted access to the latest available therapies for cancer, for example, adding that the hospital conducted many clinical trials and its research base was an additional advantage for Oxfordshire residents.

-In response to a question about medical advances which had come about as a result of technological developments, Andrew Stevens stated that there was a need for the Trust to better explain some of the benefits and efficiencies that the advances had brought the Trust and its patients.
+In relation to a question about developments which had come about as a result of electronic advances, Andrew Stevens stated that there was a need for the Trust to better explain some of the benefits and efficiencies that the advances had brought the Trust and its patients.